sciZer0/7/v/README.md

 As we can see, current decentralization isn't the one of an highly-high level but at the same time is highly expensive.

-The thing is that we can reach high decentralization and sustainability for highly-low costs.
+The thing is that we can achieve high decentralization and sustainability for extremely-low costs.